harshchau/slurper/README.md

 This module takes a medium series and converts it to markdown.
 This is not meant for either Medium RSS feeds or regular Medium posts or publications

 **Note**: Medium's support for RSS and the API is pretty limited.
-This module is based on a scraper and is pretty fragile itself.
-Contact me if something is broken and I will address it in a reasonable time
+This module is based on a scraper

 ## Usage
 1. Clone the repository